placrosse/agildata-zero/index.md

 # Project Status

-This is a work-in-progress and not suitable for production use yet.
+AgilData Zero is currently a proof-of-concept.
 The main limitations currently are:

 - Subset of MySQL syntax supported (just enough to run TPC-C benchmarks)
 - Depends on rust-crypto which has not been verified as secure yet